 - A deck has 12 cards in it.

 - Your first turn will be 3 or 4 mana depending on whether you play first or second, then 4 or 5 mana.

-- You draw 4 cards each turn and can (and usually should) cycle one each turn.
+- You draw back to a hand of 4 cards each turn and can (and usually should) cycle one each turn.

 If you have more than 4 cards in your deck which cost 4 mana or greater on the first turn, you run a moderate chance of having one, or worse, two turns doing nothing.

 Furthermore, if you sport too many spells, you may have a first turn which, while technically affordable, has no valid targets, or won’t advance your front line.

 Consider what would be the earliest turn for you to play a full hand of 4 cards.
 For some, it is a disgusting low 5 mana (Green Prototypes, Summon Militia, Icicle Burst, Frosthexers), for others it won’t happen before 12 mana (4×3 mana cost cards for instance).

 Usually (albeit not always), playing more cards is more advantageous than playing a big one.

 On death, give 1 strength to a random surrounding enemy unit and vitalize it